WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 * Code mentor meeting
 * Co-working on AutSPACEs
-* SSI graduation and lightning-talk
+* SSI graduation and lightning-talk (Wednesday! 🎉)
 * Facilite Pride network meeting
 * Complete Quarto website
 * Meeting with AG
+* Bigger picture: Which features/things do we want to user-test for AutSPACEs (which tasks do we give participants for think-out-loud tasks)
+  * Maybe organise meeting with KK for how she did it in her PhD

 ### Date 19 June 2023